Controls the query planner's use of table constraints to optimize queries. The allowed values of

 CHECK constraints, and omits scanning tables for which the conditions contradict the constraints.
 For example:CREATE TABLE parent(key integer, ...);CREATE TABLE child1000(check (key between 1000 and 1999)) INHERITS(parent);CREATE TABLE child2000(check (key between 2000 and 2999)) INHERITS(parent);...SELECT * FROM parent WHERE key = 2400; With constraint exclusion enabled, this SELECT will not scan child1000 at all, improving performance.

-Currently, constraint exclusion is enabled by default only for cases that are often used to implement table partitioning via inheritance tables.
+Currently, constraint exclusion is enabled by default only for cases that are often used to implement table partitioning via inheritance trees.
 Turning it on for all tables imposes extra planning overhead that is quite noticeable on simple queries, and most often will yield no benefit for simple queries.
-If you have no inheritance partitioned tables you might prefer to turn it off entirely.
+If you have no tables that are partitioned using traditional inheritance, you might prefer to turn it off entirely.
 (Note that the equivalent feature for partitioned tables is controlled by a separate parameter, enable_partition_pruning.)

-Refer to ddl-partitioning-constraint-exclusion for more information on using constraint exclusion and partitioning.
+Refer to ddl-partitioning-constraint-exclusion for more information on using constraint exclusion to implement partitioning.